Which Vitamin Deficiency Causes Hair Loss?

 Balanced Diet

-Eating a balanced diet is the best way to get many of the vitamins and minerals we need to live.
-A diet rich in the right combination of proteins, fruits, vegetables and whole grains will supply you with much of what you need to survive.
-If you’ve been sleeping on the idea of eating better, wake up.
+Eating a balanced, healthy diet is the best way to get many of the vitamins and minerals we need to live.
+A diet rich in the right combination of proteins, fruits, vegetables, and whole grains will supply you with the nutrients you need to grow healthy hair.

 Topical Vitamins and Minerals